ViktoriaRo/Syntax-analyzer/review.md

 search in internet how to install dependecies and libraries that I needed for launching this project.
 * How easy it was to read and understand the code

-Code has comments and explicit names for variables, therefore it was not difficult to read.
+Code has comments and explicit names for variables, therefore it wasn't difficult to read.

 ## Found errors

-### Error #1 (test not passes)
+### Error #1 (test does not pass)

 #### Kind of error: PROGRAM CRASHES
 The test didn't pass.
 The `testJSON` and `realJSON` has one difference.